Salt and pepper syndrome: Diagnosis

 This condition can be diagnosed through genetic testing methods such as whole exome sequencing or targeted sequencing of the ST3GAL5 gene for mutations, MRIs, electroencephalograms, IQ tests, and physical examination.

 Genetic testing

-Genetic testing is a very essential part of diagnosing salt pepper syndrome, without a genetic test, the only proof one would have for a diagnosis of the syndrome would be physical and intellectual anomalies, which wouldn't be sufficient enough to warrant a diagnosis.
+Genetic testing is a very essential part of diagnosing salt pepper syndrome, without a genetic test, the only proof one would have for a diagnosis of the syndrome would be physical and intellectual anomalies, which wouldn't be sufficient to warrant a diagnosis.

 Jamal et al. (2021) found a homozygous frameshift mutation (c.1030_1031del) in the ST3GAL5 gene of an Iranian child with the disorder born to consanguineous, first-cousin parents.

 Luigi et al. (2014) found a homozygous missense mutation (c.994G>A, also called p.E332K) in the ST3GAL5 gene of two American siblings previously described in the medical literature through the genetic testing methods of whole exome sequencing and Sanger sequencing.

 Jin et al. (2016) found compound heterozygous missense mutations through whole exome sequencing and Sanger sequencing in two South Korean sisters who were originally thought to have a Rett-like syndrome.